MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 ## Create a file share

+To create a file share, follow these steps:

 1. Select **Fabric** > **Storage** > **Home** > **Create File Share**.
 2. In **Create File Share Wizard** > **Storage Type**, select the SOFS on which you want to create a share.
 Enter a name and description for the share and select the storage pool you want to use.
 If the CSV exists, select **Volume** and specify it.
 If the folder path exists, select **Local path** and specify it.
 The file share inherits the classification of the storage pool.
 3. In **Capacity**, specify the file share size and type.
 Leave the default type unless the disk is used for backups or deduplication, in which case NTFS is recommended.